 As an aspiring physician, you already know the critical science and anatomy skills that medical students must master.
 But did you know about the other skills and attributes that are just as important for tomorrow’s doctors?
-The AAMC PREview™ professional readiness exam, formerly called the AAMC Situational Judgment Test, is an important new tool that will provide a standardized and objective way for medical schools to assess certain core competencies critical to the practice of medicine.
-PREview provides medical schools with a more complete view of each applicant by assessing skills such as resilience, service orientation, ethics, cultural competence, and teamwork.
+The AAMC PREview professional readiness exam is an important tool that will provide a standardized and objective way for medical schools to assess certain premed competencies that are critical to the practice of medicine.
+The PREview exam provides medical schools with a more complete view of each applicant by assessing skills such as resilience and adaptability, service orientation, ethical responsibility to self and others, empathy and compassion, cultural awareness, cultural humility, and teamwork and collaboration, among others.
 The exam is based on years of research conducted by the AAMC, in partnership with many U.S. medical schools.
-This research demonstrates that PREview predicts how students will demonstrate these competencies in their related coursework, as well as how faculty rate their performance.
+This research demonstrates that the PREview exam predicts how students will exhibit these competencies in their related coursework, as well as how faculty rate their performance.

 Below are five important details for premed students and their advisors to know about the AAMC PREview exam:

 1. The PREview exam was designed with ALL applicants in mind.
 The exam takes approximately 75 minutes to complete and offers the convenience of testing at a location of your choosing (such as your home or a local library, provided your workspace meets some basic requirements) while maintaining a high level of security with live, remote human proctoring.
 This also means that you will be able to contact someone in a timely manner and receive immediate support to minimize disruptions to exam completion.
 Examinees who require accommodations can request them via the PREview Accommodations Application.
 Remember to submit accommodation requests early enough to receive a response prior to sitting for the exam.
 Read more information regarding review cycles and timelines.